Home > Moving > City Guides > Safe, Affordable Neighborhoods in Boise

 Safe, Affordable Neighborhoods in Boise

-Considering moving to Boise?
-In addition to being one of America’s ten best cities for jobs and the best place to buy a house in the U.S., the City of Trees also has a thriving restaurant scene, abundant green space, and a low cost of living.
+Moving to Boise?
+In addition to being one of the best cities for jobs and one of the best places to buy a house in the U.S., the City of Trees also has a thriving restaurant scene, abundant green space, and a low cost of living.
 If you’re thinking about living in Boise, check out these five safe, affordable neighborhoods!

 Collister